uclahs-cds/package-moPepGen/docs/file-format.md

 ### 1.1 File Metadata

-Each variant file should contain a metadata section that each line starts with a double hashtag.
-The first line of the metadata must be the 'fileformat' field for VCF, to be consistent with VCF's standards.
-The link should read:
+Each variant GVF file contains a metadata section, where each line starts with a double hashtag.
+The first line of the metadata must be the `fileformat` field in consistency with VCF standards.
+The line should read:

 ```
 ##fileformat=VCFv4.2